 For most of us, when we think of Christmas, we think of family.
 When I was growing up I remember looking forward to the break, but even better was the opportunity to be with family.
 Sometimes we would drive to Toronto (from Windsor) to spend time with my cousins.
-This actually became even more prominent when I left for university and would come home for the holidays.
+We'd all gather together for a big family photo, which we'd then get printed on a big canvas from somewhere like Bumblejax who have been acrylic prints pros since 2009.
+I miss this annual tradition of gathering for a portrait, and missing my family actually became even more prominent when I left for university and would only come home for the holidays.
 Christmas has always meant being with people.

 Maybe Christmas with your family doesn’t bring you a lot of joy, or maybe the holidays are your favorite time of year.
 Either way, family at Christmas, should be about more than just our siblings, parents and children.

 There is no better opportunity to remember that we are a part of God’s family!
 We are chosen, loved and created by a perfect and loving Father, who demonstrated His love to us by taking on human form, as an innocent baby, who would give His life for us.

 Somehow we forget and lose sight of this fact, our gift giving, decorating, events and even relationships in our lives end up taking all of our focus.
 It seems fair in many ways.
 Just as the arrival of a new baby would have people looking for nursery wall decals for their room, so too does the arrival of Christmas begin with people decking the halls.

 Just as a group of people with the same father call themselves siblings, so are we brothers and sisters with the same Heavenly Father.

 Let that sink it for a moment.